 She is represented by the James Grant Group.

-Her latest books are: Sunday Times Bestseller and BGE Irish Book Award Shortlisted Popular Fiction Book of the Year The Woman at 72 Derry Lane (Harper Collins) which remained in the Irish Trade and Mass paperback charts for twelve weeks, reaching no. 2.
+Her latest books are: Sunday Times Bestseller and Irish Book Award Shortlisted Popular Fiction Book of the Year The Woman at 72 Derry Lane (Harper Collins) which remained in the Irish Trade and Mass paperback charts for twelve weeks, reaching no. 2.
 And the UK Top 20 Bestseller, Cold Feet The Lost Years (Hodder & Stoughton), an official ITV novel based on the popular TV show Cold Feet.

 Carmel is the Chairperson of Wexford Literary Festival, of which she co-founded and curated since 2014.
 She is also co-founder of The Inspiration Project alongside author friends Hazel Gaynor and Catherine Ryan Howard.

 Carmel’s background is in sales and marketing, but she swapped the corporate world of an American multinational to become a stay-at-home-mum in 2011.
 With endless encouragement from Roger, she began to write in between spoon feeds and ABC’s.
 And to her astonishment, Carmel realised she was quite good at juggling babies and books.

-Carmel’s other books include BGE Irish Book Award shortlisted novel The Things I Should Have Told You (HarperCollins), Every Time A Bell Rings (Harper Impulse), The Life You Left (Harper Impulse) and Kindle Book of The Year & Romantic eBook of the Year Beyond Grace’s Rainbow (Harper Impulse).
+Carmel’s other books include Irish Book Award shortlisted novel The Things I Should Have Told You (HarperCollins), Every Time A Bell Rings (Harper Impulse), The Life You Left (Harper Impulse) and Kindle Book of The Year & Romantic eBook of the Year Beyond Grace’s Rainbow (Harper Impulse).

-Carmel’s is currently working on her seventh novel and plans to finally write a children’s book about a magical black car that has been buzzing around her head for years.
+Carmel plans to write a children’s book about a magical black car that has been buzzing around her head for years.
 Her favourite place to plot new stories is walking on her beloved Curracloe Beach.
 So if you spot her, talking to herself, be reassured that she’s likely lost in a new world, making friends with new characters.